Home » Symptoms » Dog Symptoms A-Z » Mammary Gland Enlargement

 Basics and possible causes

-Mammary gland enlargement can be caused by hormonal changes that can occur either physiologically, such as during estrusEstrus, also known as heat, is the phase in the reproductive cycle of female mammals when they are receptive to mating.
-In dogs and cats, this is the time when they are ready to mate., or pathologically, such as with hormonal disorders.
+Mammary gland enlargement can be caused by hormonal changes, which can be either physiological, such as during heat, or pathologicalPathological refers to anything related to diseases or their processes.
+Pathological changes are those that deviate from the normal structure or function and indicate a disease., such as with hormonal disorders.
 Hormonal fluctuations, especially in connection with progesterone and estrogenEstrogen is a group of steroid hormones that are primarily responsible in female animals for regulating the reproductive system and developing female characteristics.
 In dogs and cats, estrogens play an important role in the estrous cycle., play a central role in changing the size of the mammary glands.

-The most common causes of Mammary gland enlargement include pseudopregnancy, which can occur in unspayed female dogs, and pyometra, a severe uterine infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. that is also hormonally related.
+Common causes of mammary gland enlargement include pseudopregnancy, which can occur in unspayed female dogs, and pyometra, a severe uterine infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. that is also hormonally induced.
 Tumors, both benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
 In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. and malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
-Malignant tumors can cause serious health problems in dogs and cats., can also lead to Mammary gland enlargement and require careful examination.
+Malignant tumors can cause serious health problems in dogs and cats., can also lead to mammary gland enlargement and require thorough examination.

-Overweight can also play a role, as excess fatty tissue in the mammary gland area can lead to an apparent enlargement.
-In rare cases, inflammation of the mammary glands, known as mastitis, can cause the mammary gland to swell, especially if it is accompanied by infections.
+Overweight can also play a role, as excess fatty tissue in the mammary area can lead to apparent enlargement.
+In rare cases, an inflammatory condition of the mammary glands, known as mastitis, can cause the mammary gland to swell, especially if accompanied by infections.

 Typical accompanying symptoms